 The bacterium was discovered in 1924 by Marshall Hertig and Simeon Burt Wolbach in the reproductive cells of the common house mosquito (Culex pipiens).
 Several years after its discovery, it was named Wolbachia pipientis, after Wolbach and the mosquito.
 For decades following its discovery, Wolbachia was almost forgotten, partly because it does not seem to be able to infect humans.
 It was only when it became clear just how common the bacterium, along with its strange properties, is in nature, that intensive research began.

-Wolbachia bacteria can only survive and reproduce inside their host’s cells.
+Wolbachia can only survive and reproduce inside a host’s cells.
 This type of relationship is called endosymbiosis, the most intimate relationship that can exist between two organisms, where one organism lives inside another.
 In fact, we humans owe our lives to such relationships.
 Most cells of our bodies contain organelles called mitochondria, which provide energy by breaking down sugars in the presence of oxygen.
-They also control cell death and processes related to aging of cells and of the organisms comprised of these cells.
+They also control cell death and processes related to the aging of cells and of the organisms comprised of these cells.